Dunino

 Dunino is a village and parish in the East Neuk of Fife.
 It is 10 km from the nearest town, St Andrews, and 8 km from the fishing village of Anstruther.
 It is a small village with no local shops or services.
 It had one primary school which was closed down in 2014.

 The civil parish has a population of 134 (in 2011).

-Nearby is Dunino Den.
-An ancient site of pagan and druidic worship, it is named after Patrick Dunino, the original druid from Donegal.
-It is said to be haunted by the local populations and is often visited by spiritual people seeking guidance.
+Dunino Den, an ancient site of pagan and druidic worship is situated nearby.

 The name derives from the Gaelic word for "fort of the assembly place" (dùn) and "assembly" (aonach).